hbctraining/main/GitHub_HTML_reference.md

 ### Nesting Lists

 Sometimes you might want to put a sub-bullets to a bulleted item.
-That follows all of the same syntactical rules we have discussed.
+This follows all of the same syntactical rules we have discussed and your new list needs to be intiated and closed prior to the larger list being closed.
 The syntax for would like:

 ```
 My unordered list: